F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-migrate.rst

      template_name        = "POLICY_TEMPLATE_RAPID_DEPLOYMENT"
    }

-Note: the template name can be set to anything.
+..
+Note:: The template name can be set to anything.
 When it is imported, we will overwrite the value

+|

 .. code-block:: json
    :caption: outputs.tf